 1. Cancel Within 24 Hours

 Every major airline has a 24-hour free cancellation policy.
-Book your ticket and you won’t have to pay any fees when you cancel up to 24 hours later.
 A few airlines have restrictions depending on your departure date.

-American Airlines’ 24-hour cancellation policy requires flights to be booked at least 2 days before departure.
+American Airlines’ 24-hour cancellation policy requires flights to be booked at least 2 days prior to departure.
 JetBlue and Spirit Airlines’ policy only applies when travel is booked at least 7 days before departure.